 1. Oprah Winfrey

-Oprah used drugs in her early twenties, all the way until the 1980’s when she started The Oprah Winfrey talk show.
+Oprah used drugs in her early twenties, all the way until the 1980s when she started The Oprah Winfrey Show.
 Once the show took off she knew she had to get clean in order to keep the show running successfully.
-She got sober in the early ’80s and has been clean since.
+She got sober in the early ’80s and has remained sober since.
 She is now one of the richest women in the world.